Flavour and Electroweak Precision Constraints on a Simplified Dark Matter Model with a Light Spin-0 Mediator

 \section{Introduction}

-The Standard Model (SM) of particle physics is successful in describing many phenomena of nature at the fundamental level, however, the model falls short in explaining certain key aspects of nature.
-It lacks a viable candidate for dark matter (DM) and struggles to accommodate observed baryon asymmetry.
+The Standard Model (SM) of particle physics is successful in describing many phenomena of nature at the fundamental level.
+However, the model falls short in explaining certain key aspects of nature.
+It lacks a viable candidate for dark matter (DM) and struggles to accommodate the observed baryon asymmetry.
 Furthermore, the model does not provide a mechanism for neutrino mass generation.
 To address these deficiencies, various extensions of the SM have been proposed.
 All these extensions introduce new degrees of freedom and interactions at higher energy scales and provide suitable DM candidates to explain the observed pattern in the data on DM searches and baryon asymmetry.
 The low-energy observables could play a crucial role in probing the new interactions beyond the SM (BSM), in such cases, we need to look for deviations between the measured and the predicted values (SM) of the relevant observables.
 In experimental searches for DM, it is convenient to study the signatures of this DM candidate in a model-independent way using an effective field theory (EFT) approach.
 This approach involves identifying interactions between DM particles and SM fields through a set of non-renormalizable operators, characterized by an effective scale $ \Lambda $ and the DM mass.
-However, given the limitations of the applicability of the DM EFT at the center-of-mass energies at the LHC, the recent searches at the ATLAS and CMS rely on the simplified DM models (SDM); for the details, see the analyses of the refs. \cite{Bai:2013iqa,Schmeier:2013kda,Buckley:2014fba,Abdallah:2014hon,Abdallah:2015ter,Berlin:2015wwa,Baek:2015lna,Englert:2016joy,Albert:2016osu,DeSimone:2016fbz,Arcadi:2017kky,Bauer:2017fsw,Arcadi:2017wqi,Abercrombie:2015wmb,LHCDarkMatterWorkingGroup:2018ufk,Arina:2018zcq,Arcadi:2019lka,Arcadi:2020gge,Arcadi:2020jqf}.
-Among the various possibilities of the NP particles, the LHCb and ATLAS are continuously searching for scalar and pseudoscalar mediators \cite{Cea:2018tmm, Richard:2020cav, CMS:2018cyk, CMS:2024zqs, ATLAS:2023ofo, Tao:2024syy, Rygaard:2023dlx} which is our main focus in this study.
-Furthermore, pseudoscalar mediators have gained a lot of attention in explaining indirect detection bounds.
+However, given the limitations of the applicability of the DM EFT at the center-of-mass energies at the LHC, the recent searches at the ATLAS and CMS rely on the simplified DM models (SDMs); for the details, see the analyses of the refs. \cite{Bai:2013iqa,Schmeier:2013kda,Buckley:2014fba,Abdallah:2014hon,Abdallah:2015ter,Berlin:2015wwa,Baek:2015lna,Englert:2016joy,Albert:2016osu,DeSimone:2016fbz,Arcadi:2017kky,Bauer:2017fsw,Arcadi:2017wqi,Abercrombie:2015wmb,LHCDarkMatterWorkingGroup:2018ufk,Arina:2018zcq,Arcadi:2019lka,Arcadi:2020gge,Arcadi:2020jqf}.
+Among the various possibilities of the NP particles, the LHCb and ATLAS are continuously searching for scalar and pseudoscalar mediators \cite{Cea:2018tmm, Richard:2020cav, CMS:2018cyk, CMS:2024zqs, ATLAS:2023ofo, Tao:2024syy, Rygaard:2023dlx}, which is our main focus in this study.